SpiderRam/client-data-demo/README.md

 * Demo page created for application process at Paymerang.

-* Dummy data was provided in json file.
+* Dummy data was provided in a json file.

 * The requirement - create a webpage that shows each Payee/Payment/Remittance object in a paged interface.
 I have never created a website with pagination before, and this was a fun challenge in that regard.